folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 ### PatronRouter

-A react-router component (somehow, syntax TBD but I'm 85% sure we can nest these) that manages the routing for URL fragments *underneath* `/patrons`.
-The module authors can have some flexibility in how they build this and in a simple module perhaps there are no additional routes, a mediumly complex module might just use the simple JSX syntax, and a more complex one might organise their code however is convenient to the team maintaining it including additional code splitting/async loading.
+A react-router component that manages the routing for URL fragments *below* `/patrons`.
+Module authors have some flexibility in how they build this.
+In a simple module perhaps there are no additional routes;
+a fairly complex module might just use the simple JSX syntax; and a more complex one might organise the code however is convenient to the team maintaining it -- perhaps including additional code splitting/asynchronous loading.

+> ISSUE: we still need to determine whether react-router 4.x allows us
+> to nest routes.

 Here are the routes the patron router will export, and the components they map to:

-* `:id` -- Display the record whose ID is provided (can we make it distinguish ':id' from 'add' and 'edit'?)
+* `:id` -- Display the record whose ID is provided.
+Uses the **Display** component.
 * `add` -- Add a new record.
 * `edit/:id` -- Edit the record whose ID is provided.
 * `search/:query` -- Run the specified query.
-Additional relevant
+Displays the
-  parameters, such as start-record and the number of records to display, would be in the URL’s query parameters or fragment -- details to be resolved.
-Displays the **SearchResults** component when the search result is returned from the server.
+  **SearchResults** component when the search result is returned from the server.

-Questions:

-* How do you nest routes/routers?
-The React Router v4.x API seems to provide solutions to this.
+> ISSUE: can we make the router distinguish routes containing IDs
+> (matching) `:id` from those containing literal `add` and `edit`?

+> ISSUE: when searching, should additional relevant parameters, such
+> as start-record and the number of records to display, be held only
+> in local state?
+Or should they be included in the route?
+If so,
+> would it be better to use the URL’s query parameters or the
+> fragment?

+> ISSUE: how do route parameters (whether in the URL query or
-* How does that work for route parameters? (the parts of the URL after the ‘?’)
-For example, `/patrons/search/john+doe/45` is a search for John Doe, displaying the 45th hit in the right pane; but `/patrons/search/john+doe/45?sort=name` is a sorted search, displaying the 45th hit in the sorted list.
-But the **sort=name** applies to the **john+doe**, not the **45**.
+> fragment) interact with additional parts of the path?
+For example,
+> suppose `/patrons/search/john+doe/45` is a search for John Doe,
+> displaying the 45th hit in the right pane.
+We might wish
+> `/patrons/search/john+doe/45?sort=name` to be a sorted search,
+> displaying the 45th hit in the sorted list.
+But the **sort=name**
+> applies to the **john+doe**, not the **45**.
 This feels awkward.
+It
-It gets even more complex: Inside the **PatronDetail** component we might have a link to add a block.
-A relative link to **addBlock** would work differently depending on the structure of the URL.
-There is much to discuss here.
+> gets even more complex: inside the **PatronDetail** component we
+> might have a link to add a loan.
+A relative link to **addBlock**
+> would work differently depending on the structure of the URL.
+There
+> is much to discuss here.

-* How do components grab a reference to the correct router to redirect eg. after edit?
+> ISSUE: how do components determine the correct route to redirect to,
+> for example after submitting an edit?

 ### Display